shashankkumar/CodeRunner/docs/DEVELOPERS.md

 Relevant resource limits are defined in `resources.h`

+Securing C/C++ Submissions
+===

+ `gcc -w -I ../../gcc -static` The additional -I flag make the compiler look into 'gcc' folder instead of the default locations.
+The 'gcc' folder contains a copy of files like 'unistd.h', 'syslimits.h', 'bits/', 'linux/', 'sys' etc. This way if the submission makes a request to these files or files in these folders, then it returns compilation error (CE).
+So we need to make a copy of all such files in a seperate folder called 'gcc' on the server running CodeRunner.
+Also 'gcc' folder should be in the same directory as CodeRunner.

 Securing Java Submissions
 ===
-To secure java submissions, we rely on enabling a Java security manager and specifying policy files.
+To secure java submissions, we rely on enabling Java Security Manager and specifying policy files.

 `java -Djava.security.manager -Djava.security.policy==./policy.txt` This command replaces the default privileges with the privileges given in [policy.txt](https://github.com/shashankkumar/CodeRunner/blob/master/policy.txt).
 Current configuration blocks access to all networking and OS operations and does not need any change.